-The Supreme Court rejected the petitioners’ argument that the Constitution’s plain language allows electors to choose whom to vote for.
-They claimed if the States had authority to require them to vote a certain way, “the electors would not be ‘Electors,’ and their ‘vote by Ballot’ would not be a ‘vote.’”
+The Supreme Court rejected the petitioners’ argument in Chiafalo that the Constitution’s plain language allows electors to choose whom to vote for.
+They claimed if the states had authority to require them to vote a certain way, “the electors would not be ‘Electors,’ and their ‘vote by Ballot’ would not be a ‘vote.’”

 “Suppose a person always votes in the way his spouse, or pastor, or union tells him to.
 We might question his judgment, but we would have no problem saying that he ‘votes’ or fills in a ‘ballot,’” Kagan wrote. “…Although voting and discretion are usually combined, voting is still voting when discretion departs.”

 Justice Clarence Thomas wrote a concurrence, which Justice Neil Gorsuch partially joined.
-Thomas wrote he believes the Constitution doesn’t say anything about states’ authority to bind electors to vote a certain way.
-He said states’ rights resolve the case with the principle that states control any powers the Constitution doesn’t delegate to the federal government or expressly bars the states from having.
+Thomas wrote he believes that because the Constitution doesn’t say anything about states’ authority to bind electors to vote a certain way, states’ rights resolve the case with the principle that states control any powers the Constitution doesn’t delegate to the federal government or expressly bars the states from having.

 In the news conference, Weiser said states would not be able to now require electors to only vote for candidates from a certain party.
 States can’t require electors to vote in a certain way that violates another part of the Constitution, which limits that kind of possibility.
 But he added states could tell voters up front their votes are only advisory.